-In this edition of Friday Focus, Dr. O El-Hillal of E&S Orthodontics, your Phoenix Orthodontist, discusses in depth how some orthodontists hide fees in your Orthodontic Contract.
+In this edition of Friday Focus, Dr. O El-Hillal, your Orthodontist Phoenix, at E&S Orthodontics, discusses in depth how some orthodontists hide fees in your Orthodontic Contract.

-The question is, what is the ultimate goal of your treatment costs?
-If you are set up to pay $99 a month for a braces treatment plan that costs $4000, that works out to 40 months (close to 3-1/2 to 4 years) of treatments.
+The question is, what is the ultimate goal of the costs for your treatment?
+If you are paying $99 a month for orthodontic treatment that costs $4000, that works out to 40 months (close to 3-1/2 to 4 years) of treatments.

 $99 a month may fit your budget, but you have to balance out whether you want to be in a prolonged contract where the orthodontic office is compelled to bring you in on a monthly basis (whether you need it or not) just so they can get your $99 payment.